 "Now there was a rich man, and he habitually dressed in purple and fine linen, joyously living in splendor every day.
 And a poor man named Lazarus was laid at his gate, covered with sores, and longing to be fed with the crumbs which were falling from the rich man's table; besides, even the dogs were coming and licking his sores.
 Now the poor man died and was carried away by the angels to Abraham's bosom; and the rich man also died and was buried.
 In Hades he lifted up his eyes, being in torment, and saw Abraham far away and Lazarus in his bosom.
 And he cried out and said, 'Father Abraham, have mercy on me, and send Lazarus so that he may dip the tip of his finger in water and cool off my tongue, for I am in agony in this flame.'
 But Abraham said, 'Child, remember that during your life you received your good things, and likewise Lazarus bad things; but now he is being comforted here, and you are in agony.
 And besides all this, between us and you there is a great chasm fixed, so that those who wish to come over from here to you will not be able, and that none may cross over from there to us.'
 And he said, 'Then I beg you, father, that you send him to my father's house—for I have five brothers—in order that he may warn them, so that they will not also come to this place of torment.'
 But Abraham *said, 'They have Moses and the Prophets; let them hear them.'
 But he said, 'No, father Abraham, but if someone goes to them from the dead, they will repent!'
 But he said to him, 'If they do not listen to Moses and the Prophets, they will not be persuaded even if someone rises from the dead.'" -Luke 16:19-31

-A few things should stick out in this parable as they would be unique among the biblical texts if regarding Sheol and stand in stark contrast to them.
+A few things should stick out in this parable as they would be utterly unique among the biblical texts if regarding Sheol and stand in stark contrast to them.
 Not only are people conscious after death here, but there is comfort for some and fiery punishment for others.
 This does not match any of the other biblical descriptions of Sheol at all.
-So while the word Hades is used in this parable, it should be quite clear that it is alluding to what happens after man's judgement, not immediately after man's death.
-If we simply conclude that the timeline is truncated in this story, then it suddenly aligns with the other biblical texts describing Heaven and Hell rather than contradicting all the other biblical texts describing Sheol, so this seems to be the obvious and logical reading.
-Jesus simply used the common Greek understanding of Hades to communicate the similar spiritual reality of Hell.
-Like all parables, this reality is simplified and in figurative elements, but there are several very important truths to be learned about judgement here, just not Sheol.
+So while the word Hades is used in this parable (as well as the term "Abraham's Bosom"), it should be quite clear that it is alluding to what happens after man's judgement, not immediately after man's death.
+Jesus seems to be using a parable to simplify and truncate the timeline in this story, combining Jewish elements of Sheol with Greek elements of Hades.
+With this reading, then this unique parable suddenly aligns with the other biblical texts which describe Heaven and Hell rather than contradicting the other biblical texts describing Sheol.
+So this seems to be the obvious and logical interpretation—Jesus simply used the common Greek understanding of Hades to communicate the similar spiritual reality of Hell.
+Like all parables, this reality is simplified and in figurative elements.
+There are several very important truths to be learned about judgement here, just not Sheol.

-The other issue that sometimes comes up when discussing Sheol is whether or not Christians go there.
-We seem comfortable with the biblical texts naming Sheol for all the Old Testament inhabitants and even New Testament era non-believers, but we have this notion that when Christians die, we go straight to Heaven to be with Jesus.
-The proof texts often used to support this idea are from passages in 2nd Corinthians, Philippians and 1st Thessalonians.
+The other issue that often comes up when discussing Sheol is whether or not Christians go there.
+We seem comfortable with the biblical texts naming Sheol for all the Old Testament inhabitants and even New Testament era non-believers, but we have this dearly (and strongly) held doctrine that when Christians die, we go straight to Heaven to be with Jesus.
+I myself held this doctrinal view all of my life, and it took years of studying these texts before I was forced to change my understanding, so I understand the discomfort many feel here.
+The proof texts used to support this idea are from passages in 2nd Corinthians, Philippians and oddly, 1st Thessalonians.

 But we do not want you to be uninformed, brethren, about those who are asleep, so that you will not grieve as do the rest who have no hope.
 For if we believe that Jesus died and rose again, even so God will bring with Him those who have fallen asleep in Jesus.
 For this we say to you by the word of the Lord, that we who are alive and remain until the coming of the Lord, will not precede those who have fallen asleep.
 For the Lord Himself will descend from heaven with a shout, with the voice of the archangel and with the trumpet of God, and the dead in Christ will rise first.
 Then we who are alive and remain will be caught up together with them in the clouds to meet the Lord in the air, and so we shall always be with the Lord. -1Th 4:13-17